Rpatel23648/forage-lyft-starter-repo/README.md

 # Job Simulation
-This repo is a simulation of a Lyft Backend Software Engineering position done in Python teaching, refactoring, UML diagrams, TDD, and Testing.
+This repo is a simulation of a Lyft Backend Software Engineering position done in Python that used: refactoring, UML diagrams, TDD, and Testing.